TheAyes/vault-of-ayes/docs/TIL/Dependency Injection.md

 ```

 In the above code, the @injectable() decorator is used to declare that Config is a
 class into which dependencies can be injected.
-The @inject("FileSystemUtils")
+The @inject("FileSystem")
-decorator passes the IFilesystemUtils instance to the constructor parameter fs.
+decorator passes the IFilesystem instance to the constructor parameter fs.
 In
 other words, the Config class doesn't need to create an instance of
-FileSystemUtils.
+FileSystem.
 It is supplied (injected) with an instance when it is instantiated.

 ## Summary